albush/WCSATX2016/WCSATX2016.md

 # [fit] The Rules of Improv

 * Yes, &
-* Give Gifts
 * Be Specific
 * What'Special About Today?
 * If This Is True, What else?
 * Callbacks
-* Your Character Makes Your Writing Dynamic

 ---